ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

 # {{site.data.keyword.cloud_notm}} SMS and MMS service with Custom SMS
 {: #en-destinations-sms-custom}

-You can configure a Custom SMS destination in the Destinations tab.
+You can configure a Custom SMS destination in the **Destinations** page.

 Custom SMS destination is not supported by Lite Plan.
 To know more about the plans and destinations available, refer [here](/docs/event-notifications?topic=event-notifications-getting-started)
 {: note}